dvtushar/Resume_Classifier/README.md

 The model training process involves the following steps:
 1. **Data Preparation:**:
 - Convert PDFs to text using the PyPDF2 library.
+- Encode job categories using a label encoder.
-- Tokenize the text data and categorize it into the 22 predefined job categories.
+- Tokenize the text data using BERT tokenizer.
 2. **Fine-tuning BERT:**:
 - Use Hugging Face's Transformers library to fine-tune the BERT model on the dataset.
 - Utilize AdamW optimizer and a learning rate scheduler.
 3. **Training Loop:**:
 - Train the model for 3 epochs with gradient accumulation.
 - Evaluate the model on validation and test datasets.

 ## Results:
 The model achieved the following performance metrics: